Wednesday, September 25, 2024

 Thankfully, with Hammer gone, Goodwin welcomes back a familiar face—Dr. Asher!
 Soon enough, she and Halstead find themselves at odds over a case.
 Choi is back at Med, too, but after pushing himself once more, he faces a setback that leads him to another procedure and therapy.
 The season wraps up with a dramatic cliffhanger, leaving us on the edge of our seats as Halstead and Scott are trapped in an apartment fire.

-I found season seven to be quite enjoyable.
-It featured several notable transitions, including the departures of Manning and Apil, alongside the introductions of Hammer and Scott.
-I particularly appreciated the performance of Guy Lockard in his role as Dr. Dylan Scott; he emerged as my favorite new addition of the season.
+I found season seven quite enjoyable.
+It featured several notable transitions, including the departures of Manning and Apil and the introductions of Hammer and Scott.
+I particularly appreciated Guy Lockard's performance as Dr. Dylan Scott; he emerged as my favorite new addition of the season.
 Although I initially harbored reservations regarding Asher's return, she ultimately won my approval.
-The storylines were compelling, and the medical narratives were equally impressive as the episodes proceeded.
+The storylines were compelling, and the medical narratives were equally impressive as the episodes progressed.

 Overall, I give Season Seven an 8.5/10.